GeorgeSeeger/tictactoe/README.md

 ### Future ###

+* Have a guard clause in the controller against repeat moves

+* Replace the x-coords with letters and remove the zero indexing y-coords

 * Build a tic tac toe AI

-* Replace the x-coords with letters and remove the zero indexing y-coords